jatanRT/eprscope/README.md

 through several discussion channels like 📧 e-mail
 <jantar40@protonmail.com> or github <img
 src="https://github.githubassets.com/assets/GitHub-Mark-ea2971cee799.png"
-width="16" /> issues on github source page.
-There will be also a specialized [Discord](https://discord.com/) community channel to discuss the `{eprscope}` related topics.
-If somebody is able and interested in package development, please refer to [contributing guide](./.github/CONTRIBUTING.md).
+width="16" /> issues on the github source page (see the [contributing guide](./.github/CONTRIBUTING.md)).
+In the future, there will be also a specialized [Discord](https://discord.com/) community channel to discuss the `{eprscope}` related topics.
+If somebody is able and interested in the package development, please refer to [contributing guide](./.github/CONTRIBUTING.md).

 ## Acknowledgements